AlexisDerumigny/CondCopulas/cran-comments.md

-We fixed the documentation concerning the return values of 'CKT.kernel'.
-We also added the DOIs and arXiv identifier in the DESCRIPTION file.

 ## Test environments

 * Windows 10 (release)
 * Windows Server 2022 (devel)
-* Windows Server 2008 (release)
 * Fedora Linux (devel)
 * Ubuntu Linux (release)
 * macOS 10.13.6 High Sierra (release)

 ## R CMD check results
-There were no ERROR or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.
-There is only 1 NOTE : new submission.

 ## Reverse dependencies
 There are no reverse dependencies.